-23 Related party transactions
+22 Related party transactions

-Owing to the nature of the Academy's operations and the composition of the Board of Directors being drawn from local public and private sector organisations, it is inevitable that transactions will take place with organisations in which a member of the Board of Directors or Governing Body may have an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the Academy's financial regulations and normal procurement procedures.
+Owing to the nature of the Academy's operations and the composition of the Board of Directors being drawn from local public and private sector organisations, it is inevitable that transactions will take place with organisations in which a member of the Board of Directors or Governing Board may have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the AFH, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the Academy's financial regulations and normal procurement procedures relating to connected and related party transactions.
+The following related party transactions took place in the financial period.

-During the year, the Academy purchased outsourced services from The Schools HR Co-Operative Limited, a company of which Mr M Charlton, who is a member of the Governing Body, a Director and a former Member of the Academy, is both a director and the controlling shareholder.
-The total of the outsourced services purchased was £24,299 (2016: £23,059).
+During the year, the Academy purchased outsourced services from The Schools HR Co-Operative Limited, a company of which Mr M Charlton, who is a member of the Governing Board, a Director and a former Member of the Academy, is both a director and the controlling shareholder.
+The total of the outsourced services purchased was £14,608 excluding VAT (2018: £16,680).
+The element above £2,500 has not been provided "at no more than cost".

-The Academy made the purchase of these services at arm's length following a competitive tendering exercise in accordance with its financial regulations which Mr Charlton neither participated in nor influenced.
-In entering into this transaction the Academy did not comply with the requirements of the ESFA's Academies Financial Handbook 2016, as it has paid more than "cost" for services provided to it by an organisation connected to Mr Charlton, a Director and former Member of the Academy, but obtained comparative quotes.
+The Academy initially made the purchase of these separate services at arm's length following a competitive tendering exercise in accordance with its financial regulations which Mr Charlton neither participated in nor influenced.
+In entering into these transactions the Academy did not comply with the requirements of the ESFA's Academies Financial Handbook 2018, as it has paid more than "cost" for services provided to it by an organisation connected to Mr Charlton, a Director and former Member of the Academy.